If you've ever felt the frustration of managing multiple online accounts, whether…

 But don’t get it twisted.
 I’m not implying that you copy and paste all the elements at once.

-Instead, you can migrate your online shop between the two platforms by meticulously importing all the website elements from Magento hosting serve, and then manually map them correspondingly onto Shopify.
+Instead, you can migrate your online shop between the two platforms by meticulously importing all the website elements from the Magento hosting server, and then manually map them correspondingly onto Shopify.

-Simple on paper as they, but the procedure itself is extremely complex and vexingly cumbersome.
+Simple on paper as they are, but the procedure itself is highly complex and vexingly cumbersome.
 And therefore, it needs a great deal of technical know-how and precision.

-With that said, I’d like to emphasize that you do not proceed with this option as it’s quite dicey.
-Also, it takes relatively a lot of time to migrate all the products, content, customer orders, media, web page together with their variables.
+With that said, I’d like to emphasize that you do not proceed with this option as it’s pretty dicey.
+Also, it takes a significant amount of time to migrate all the products, content, customer orders, media, and web pages together with their variables.

-Equally, assisted Magento to Shopify data migration solutions is a form of human-controlled migration.
+Equally, assisted Magento to Shopify data migration solutions are a form of human-controlled migration.

-Except for assisted migration involves hired professional third-party developers who oversee the process to its logical completion, whereas manual procedure gets handled by the site owner.
+Assisted migration involves hiring professional third-party developers to oversee the process to its logical completion, while the site owner manages the manual procedure.

-Thus, assisted migration typically is reserved for Magento store owners looking to migrate data manually, but they come short as regards technical capabilities.
+Thus, assisted migration is typically reserved for Magento store owners looking to migrate data manually, but it falls short in terms of technical capabilities.

-The agencies offering the assisted migration service usually break the entire procedure into smaller manageable operations, then assign to different team members.
+The agencies offering the assisted migration service usually break the entire procedure into smaller, manageable operations, then assign them to different team members.

 Automatic Magento to Shopify Migration